Arise-zwy/FedVLMBench/README.md

 # FedVLMBench: Benchmarking Federated Fine-Tuning of Vision Language Models

 **OpenFedLLM** is a systematic benchmark for federated fine-tuning of VLMs.
 Please check our [paper](https://arxiv.org/abs/2506.09638) for details and the corresponding empirical study.
+Please check our [dataset](https://www.kaggle.com/datasets/robinlin2002/fedvlmbench) in Kaggle.

 FedVLMBench includes the following key features: